Albert-Gao/blog/source/_posts/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes.md

   - dagger
 ---

 DI is a pattern to decouple your code.
 You don't need to have a DI framework to handle the injection, but using such will make your application better.
 Things like singleton and initialization.
 Let's see how to do that in Android using Dagger.
-Even you don't what DI is, we gonna go through it pretty fast and clear.
+Even you don't what DI is, we will go through it pretty fast and clear.
 We will use Kotlin, plain Dagger and Android Studio here.

 <!--more-->

 > This is a setup with plain dagger, if you want to see how to setup with `dagger-android`, you should check this [blog](http://www.albertgao.xyz/2018/04/18/dependency-injection-on-android-with-dagger-android-and-kotlin/).
 But if you are pretty new to dagger.
 I strongly suggest to start with the plain dagger.

 Here, we are starting from a new project created from Android Studio.
 The goal of the blog is to add application wide dependencies.
-Things like your HTTP client or SQL Lite things which you gonna use through most of your activities.
+Things like your HTTP client or SQL Lite things which you will use through most of your activities.

 ## 1. What is DI